 It is the technology that I have been carrying with me for several years and I hardly see it as replaceable.
 Python is making giant leaps in terms of performance and resources.
 Rust is giving a huge boost and I am convinced that in the next few years, Python will be a good place where to stay.

 Precisely this minimalist nature made it emerge as one of the technologies that changed the world of web development (and not only, right React Native?).

 Much of its success, however, is due to Redux and a wonderful—albeit complex—management of the state.

 What can be said about this library?
-Exactly what I needed.
+It is exactly what I needed.
 By now I felt the need to find alternatives to the tedious Bootstrap (which I used practically only for the grid and the CSS reset).
 At first, I was a little skeptical of Tailwind and thought massing many classes was not a good idea.

 After trying it seriously, I immediately changed my mind.